BhaveshWagh/Learning_JavaScript/Interview-Questions.md

 `Def : Closures are an ability of a function to remember the variables and functions that are declared in its outer scope.`

+    mdn ref:
+      A closure is the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment).
+In other words, a closure gives a function access to its outer scope.
+In JavaScript, closures are created every time a function is created, at function creation time.

 When a function is nested inside another function, closure enables the nested function to access the variables defined in the outer function. or